nanosyntax/csTenTen17-extract-sentences/README.md

 ## Parsing

-The parser utilized a stack which encodes different parsing states.
+The parser utilizes a fixed-sized stack, which encodes different parsing states.
 Documents are skipped if an invalid state is encountered.

 * `[0][0][0]`: Initial state